UniversalDependencies/docs/_ga/index.md

 ---

+Here we summarise the morphological features of Irish which can be categorised into inflectional and lexical features.
 Inflection in Irish mainly occurs through suffixation, but initial mutation through lenition and eclipsis is also common.
 Lenition is a phonological change that softens or weakens the articulation of a consonant.
 The eclipsis process renders voiced segments as nasalised and voiceless segments as being voiced (Stenson, 1981, p.18).
 A prominent feature of Irish which influences inflection, is the existence of two sets of consonants, referred to as "broad" and "slender" consonants.
 Consonants can be slenderised by accompanying the consonant with a slender vowel, either _e_ or _i_.
 Broadening occurs through the use of broad vowels; _a_, _o_ or _u_.
 In general, there needs to be vowel harmony (slender or broad) between stem endings and the initial vowel in a suffix.

 * _buail_ "hit"  _ag bualadh na liathróide_ "hitting the ball" (Verbal Noun)